 In addition to academic qualifications, candidates will be expected to have good communication and organisational skills, possess a desire to learn more about chemistry and demonstrate a commitment to teaching the subject.

-To be eligible to start this course you will need to hold a conditional offer of a place on an initial teacher training course, for example a PGCE Secondary Chemistry course.
+To be eligible to start this course you MUST hold a conditional offer of a place on an initial teacher training course, for example a PGCE Secondary Chemistry course.

 Sorry, this course is not available to international students.